-The basic financial statements of the Academy have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental nonprofit organizations.
+The basic financial statements of the Academy have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental nonprofit organizations.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the Academy's accounting policies are described below.
+The Academy's significant accounting policies are described below.

 Basis of Presentation - The Academy's basic financial statements consist of a Statement of Net Position, a Statement of Revenue, Expenses and Change in Net Position, and a Statement of Cash Flows.
-Enterprise fund reporting focuses on the determination of the changes in net position, financial position and cash flows.
+Enterprise reporting focuses on the determination of the changes in net position, financial position and cash flows.